imrelori/SamuLife/README.md

 # SamuLife

+This project is a fork of the https://github.com/nbatfai/SamuLife repository, and it is used for an exercise of the high lewel programming course.

 [Samu](http://arxiv.org/abs/1511.02889) (Nahshon) has learnt the rules of Conway's Game of Life.
 This is an example of the paper entitled "Samu in his prenatal development".